sanket3122/sanket3122/README.md

 ## 📖 About Me

-I am Sanket, a graduate student at Stony Brook University in New York, pursuing a Master's in Data Science (CS + Applied Maths).
-I have a background in software development, Cloud Engineering, and DevOps, having previously worked as a software engineer at Capgemini for over 3 years.
+I am Sanket, a graduate student at Stony Brook University in New York, pursuing a Master’s in Computer Science, Applied Mathematics, and Statistics.
+I have a background in software development, Cloud Engineering, and DevOps, having previously worked as a software engineer at Capgemini for over 3+ years.
 Before pursuing my graduate studies, I completed my B.Tech in Information Technology from Government College of Engineering, Karad.

 I aim to become the best software engineer.